Bulk Maple Syrup

 No, Our product is 100% Pure Vermont Maple Syrup, made only from boiling the sap of maple trees.

-The amount of sap required to make a gallon of maple syrup depends on the sugar content of the sap.
+The amount of sap required to make a gallon of pure maple syrup depends on the sugar content of the sap.
 Sweeter sap takes less volume to make syrup.
 We measure the sweetness of sap and syrup in terms of degrees of Brix.
 Brix is a measure of the amount of dissolved sucrose in the sap.
 For example, one degree Brix is 1 gram of sucrose in 100 grams of sap.
 The brix of incoming sap can range from 1 to 3 but is typically around 2 for most syrup producers.
 At Barred Woods we are fortunate that the brix of our sap is often around 2.3 .

 To calculate the approximate amount of sap required to make one gallon of maple syrup we can use the "Jone's Rule of 86".
 This rule was devised in 1946 by C.H.
 Jones, a scientist and educator at the University of Vermont.
-It states:
+It states: Amount of Sap required to Produce One Gallon of Syrup = 86 / Brix

 So at a Brix of 2.0 it takes 43 gallons of sap to produce one gallon of maple syrup.
 If your incoming sap is a little sweeter with a Brix of 2.3 then it only takes about 37 gallons of sap to make a gallon of maple syrup.
 If you want a more precise calculation a more detailed formula has been developed by the University of Vermont Proctor Maple Research Center, but most people use the approximation It Takes 40 Gallons of SAP Top Make One Gallon of Syrup.

-The amount of sap required to make a gallon of maple syrup depends on the sugar content of the sap.
+The amount of sap required to make a gallon of pure maple syrup depends on the sugar content of the sap.
 Sweeter sap takes less volume to make syrup.
 We measure the sweetness of sap and syrup in terms of degrees of Brix.
 Brix is a measure of the amount of dissolved sucrose in the sap.
 For example, one degree Brix is 1 gram of sucrose in 100 grams of sap.
 The brix of incoming sap can range from 1 to 3 but is typically around 2 for most syrup producers.
 At Barred Woods we are fortunate that the brix of our sap is often around 2.3 .

 To calculate the approximate amount of sap required to make one gallon of maple syrup we can use the "Jone's Rule of 86".
 This rule was devised in 1946 by C.H.
 Jones, a scientist and educator at the University of Vermont.
-It states:
+It states: Amount of Sap required to Produce One Gallon of Syrup = 86 / Brix

 So at a Brix of 2.0 it takes 43 gallons of sap to produce one gallon of maple syrup.
 If your incoming sap is a little sweeter with a Brix of 2.3 then it only takes about 37 gallons of sap to make a gallon of maple syrup.
 If you want a more precise calculation a more detailed formula has been developed by the University of Vermont Proctor Maple Research Center, but most people use the approximation It Takes 40 Gallons of SAP Top Make One Gallon of Syrup.